Javatpoint Logo

 • The kind of transcendental atmosphere that he seeks to create in his poetical writings.

-Tagore as a novelist
+Tagore as a Novelist

 Tagore, all the novels were written in Bengali, but three novels, The Wreck (1921), Gora (1923) and The Home and the World (1919), were translated into English.
 We can trace a spirit of humanism and universalism in his novels as there is an influence of ancient grantha like Upnishadas on it.
 Due to his deep consciousness, he was well aware of his surrounding as well as the problems of mankind.
 He had deep sympathy for the poor and downtrodden.

 Gora is a political novel.
 In this novel, Tagore conveyed his vision about an individual's role in British India through the protagonist of the novel Gora.
-At the starting of the novel, Gora is presented as a Hindu patriot who rebels against the exploitation and injustice of British rule.
-He follows Hinduism so much blindly that he accepts all its orthodox and superstitious traditions.
+At the start of the novel, Gora is presented as a Hindu patriot who rebels against the exploitation and injustice of British rule.
+He follows Hinduism so blindly that he accepts all its orthodox and superstitious traditions.
 For example, he breaks his relations with his friend by marrying him to an inter-caste girl.
 But by the end of the novel, when the truth reveals about his birth and his birth parents, he realizes that human love is the greatest religion.
 He enlightens and gets free from all shackles and says:

 Apart from these novels, Tagore has also written many short stories.
 His short stories are considered the best stories in world literature.
 Tagore conveys in the short stories the pathos, beauty, and sublimity of life through the simple characters and incidents of human life.
-He portrayed love, human relationship, supernatural things and the relation between man and nature.
-In his story 'Cabuliwallah' he shows the affection of a father for his daughter.
+He portrayed love, human relationship, supernatural things, and the relation between man and nature.
+In his story 'Cabuliwallah,' he shows the affection of a father for his daughter.

-Names of Tagore's Dramas in Bengali with English translated name
+Names of Tagore's Dramas in Bengali with English Translated Name

 Tagore wrote only one book originally in English, Thought Relics (1921).
 All his other books are translations.

-Tagore's Biographies in Bengali and their English translation
+Tagore's Biographies in Bengali and their English Translation

 1. Chitra (1914)